 If you are a regular WordPress website visitor or the owner of a WordPress website then you might have come across such kind of DB error multiple times.
-In fact, this “Error Establishing a Database Connection” is one of the most scared error for all the WordPress admins.
+In fact, this “Error Establishing a Database Connection” is one of the most scary errors for all WordPress admins.

-Usually, what happens is, when you open a WordPress website, instead of getting the designated page, you receive a page something like below-
+Usually, what happens is, when you open a WordPress website, instead of getting the designated page, you receive a page something like the one below-

 If you are not facing the issue also, you should know the solution to this WP error as this is one of the most common error any WP user face.
 Here we are going to talk about-